How to Stop Cats from Fighting: The Step-by-Step Peace Treaty

 How to Stop Cats from Fighting: The Multi-Cat Peace Treaty

-Hearing the hisses, yowls, and thumps of a cat fight is one of the most stressful experiences for any multi-cat owner.
+2 cats battling each otherHearing the hisses, yowls, and thumps of a cat fight is one of the most stressful experiences for any multi-cat owner.
 It can feel like your peaceful home has become a warzone, and the tension affects everyone—cats and humans alike.

 This guide isn’t about quick fixes or temporary truces.
 This is a definitive, step-by-step behavioral protocol—a peace treaty—designed to stop the fighting in your multi-cat household and rebuild a foundation of lasting, peaceful coexistence.
+Before trying to stop the fighting, it’s important to understand why cats fight in the first place.

 Step 1: The Immediate Ceasefire – Separate Them (The 24-48 Hour Cool-Down)